yanyinzhao/HeightMapPathCode/README.md

 For TIN-ESSP-Adapt(HM), TIN-ESSP-Adapt(PC), TIN-ESSP, TIN-SNP-Adapt(HM), TIN-SNP-Adapt(PC), TIN-SNP, PC-SP-Adapt(HM), PC-SP, PC-SP-Adapt(TIN), HM-SP, HM-SP-Adapt(PC) and HM-SP-Adapt(TIN), we distinguish the case that when epsilon=0 (resp. epsilon>0), we use them on the original (resp. simplified) TINs, point clouds or height maps.

-Since TIN-SSimplify-Adapt(HM), TIN-SSimplify-Adapt(PC), TIN-SSimplify, TIN-NSimplify-Adapt(HM), TIN-NSimplify-Adapt(PC), TIN-NSimplify, PC-Simplify-Adapt(HM), PC-Simplify, PC-Simplify-Adapt(TIN), HM-Simplify-LS, and HM-Simplify-LST are time consuming or having large memory usage, and TIN-ESSP-Adapt(HM) on the simplified TIN, TIN-ESSP-Adapt(PC) on the simplified TIN, TIN-ESSP on the simplified TIN, TIN-SNP-Adapt(HM) on the simplified TIN, TIN-SNP-Adapt(PC) on the simplified TIN, TIN-SNP on the simplified TIN, PC-SP-Adapt(HM) on the simplified point cloud, PC-SP on the simplified point cloud, PC-SP-Adapt(TIN) on the simplified point cloud, HM-SP-LS on the simplified height map, and HM-SP-LST on the simplified height map depends on these algorithms, the project will run all algorithms on small-version dataset ([data_and_index] <= 9).
+Since TIN-SSimplify-Adapt(HM), TIN-SSimplify-Adapt(PC), TIN-SSimplify, TIN-NSimplify-Adapt(HM), TIN-NSimplify-Adapt(PC), TIN-NSimplify, PC-Simplify-Adapt(HM), PC-Simplify, PC-Simplify-Adapt(TIN), HM-Simplify-NM, and HM-Simplify-NC are time consuming or having large memory usage, and TIN-ESSP-Adapt(HM) on the simplified TIN, TIN-ESSP-Adapt(PC) on the simplified TIN, TIN-ESSP on the simplified TIN, TIN-SNP-Adapt(HM) on the simplified TIN, TIN-SNP-Adapt(PC) on the simplified TIN, TIN-SNP on the simplified TIN, PC-SP-Adapt(HM) on the simplified point cloud, PC-SP on the simplified point cloud, PC-SP-Adapt(TIN) on the simplified point cloud, HM-SP-NM on the simplified height map, and HM-SP-NC on the simplified height map depends on these algorithms, the project will run all algorithms on small-version dataset ([data_and_index] <= 9).
 The project will run all algorithms except these mentioned algorithms on original dataset ([data_and_index] > 9).

 In addition, we strongly encourage you to set [run_knn_and_range_query] to 0 if you are not conducting experiments.
 Otherwise, it will take a very long time to calculate them.